Lin Mei-hsiu: Works

-From 1994 to 2004, she has worked with various theater troupes, including the Ping-Fong Acting Troupe and the Spring Sun Performing Arts Troupe (as Spring River Performing Arts Troupe now).
+From 1994 to 2004, she has worked with various theater troupes, including the Ping-Fong Acting Troupe and the Spring Sun Performing Arts Troupe (now known as the Spring River Performing Arts Troupe).
 Some of the plays she has performed in with the Green Ray Theatre Company include A Dizzy Woman, I Do, I Do! in 1997 and What's A Life!? in 2000, as well as Forever Youth in 2001.
-Also in GreenRay Theatre, Lin, Mei-Hsiu took part in Human Condition series from the second episode to the seventh one.
+Also in GreenRay Theatre, Lin, Mei-Hsiu took part in the Human Condition series from the second episode to the seventh one.
 She has also appeared in a number of productions with the Ping-Fong Acting Troupe, which had been held by Lee Kuo-Hsiu, including Taiping Tianguo in 1994 and The Half Mile of The Great Wall in 1995.
 Other notable performance includes Money Without Life in 2004 with the Spring Sun Performing Arts Troupe.
 In 2022, she appeared in the play Hero Action.

-Lin has been active in Taiwanese television series including The Best of Times on TTV as He Mu and in Swallow on Da Ai TV as Fan Mu in 2001.
+Lin has been active in Taiwanese television series including The Best of Times on TTV and as He Mu and in Swallow on Da Ai TV as Fan Mu in 2001.
 She played the role of Xia Meixiu in True Love on Ba Da in the same year.
 Later she appeared in several dramas such as You're My Destiny on TTV and Sanlih TV, where she played the role of Chen Linsishi/Guifei.
-Through these TV dramas, her portrayal of mother-liked and middle-aged woman has been rooted in Taiwanese.
+Through these TV dramas, her portrayal of mother-liked and middle-aged woman has been rooted in Taiwanese culture.

 Awards and nominations

 In 2003, Lin Mei-hsiu won a Golden Horse Award for Best Supporting Actress for her role in Black Dog is Coming.
 In 2014, she took home an award for Best Supporting Actress at the Taipei Film Festival for her role in Zone Pro Site.
-She became the recipient for the Golden Globes Awards for Best Actress in a TV show/Miniseries in the showYour Eyes, My Hands in 2011.
-The next year she won the Best Supporting Actress in a TV drama In Time with You.
+She was the recipient for the Golden Globes Awards for Best Actress in a TV MiniseriesYour Eyes, My Hands in 2011.
+The next year she won the Best Supporting Actress in the TV drama In Time with You.